PeytonAndras/ais_project/README.md

 - **Interactive Mapping**: Support for both online maps (tkintermapview) and custom nautical charts
 - **Waypoint Navigation**: Ships follow predefined routes with automatic course corrections and collision avoidance
 - **Multi-Ship Management**: Handle fleets of vessels with individual configurations and behaviors
-- **NMEA Message Generation**: Full AIS Type 1, 2, and 3 message compliance with proper encoding
+- **Standards-Compliant AIS**: Full AIS message types 1-5, 18, 21 using pyais library for ITU-R M.1371-5 compliance
+- **Message Validation**: Built-in validation and decoding using pyais for accuracy verification

 ### Advanced Features
 - **Custom Map Support**: Upload and calibrate your own nautical charts for offline operation